tsuru/tsuru/integration/README.md

 # Integration tests

 Package integration provides a set of integration tests for tsuru.
-The testing behavior can be configured by a set of envinronment variables.
+The testing behavior can be configured by a set of environment variables.

 These tests might be ran on an existing tsuru installation (by providing the correct amount of environment variables) or it can test a new installation (locally or in a cloud) by